Pet Bird Nutrition

 Calcium is a vital mineral along with phosphorous, magnesium and others.
 In fact, it is the most abundant mineral found in the body of birds.
 It helps to build and maintain the skeletal structure and in the metabolism of Vitamin D. It also has a role to play in the functioning of enzymes, egg shell formation, fat metabolism, blood clotting, nerve transmissions, muscle development and the secretion of hormones.
 Given the innumerable physiological functions of this mineral, a deficiency can create serious and conspicuous symptoms.

-Hypercalcaemia, the term used for abnormally low calcium levels, can have a direct bearing on cardiac and cognitive functioning and on the passage and utilization of nutrients at the cellular level.
+Hypocalcaemia, the term used for abnormally low calcium levels, can have a direct bearing on cardiac and cognitive functioning and on the passage and utilization of nutrients at the cellular level.
 In the bone structure of a bird, the calcium-phosphorous ratio is about 2.5:1.
 So, it is essential to maintain this balance through proper feeding.
 Birds with calcium deficiency and nervous behavior including feather plucking will often show other serious and sometimes life threatening signs.

 Captive parrots, poultry and other aviary birds can all suffer from calcium deficiency.
 However, African Grey’s are exceptionally susceptible to the condition, probably because of the low synthesis or absorption of calcium from the diet.
 Also, these birds have greater bone density, which is evident from the weight of the chicks and the significant pumping action that can be felt when hand feeding the birds.
 The greater bone density calls for additional nutrient requirement, which when not met, is bound to create a deficiency.

-What are the symptoms of a Hypercalcaemia?
+What are the symptoms of a Hypocalcaemia?

 • Heart disorders